 - 1. Emergency dial plan pattern matching is only functional when the live dialpad feature is enabled.
-For more information on the live dialpad feature, see "Live Dialpad" on page 91. - 2.
+For more information on the live dialpad feature, see "Live Dialpad". - 2.
 Contact your local phone service provider for available emergency numbers in your area.